callmeaponte/pocketJS/README.md

 pocketJS
 ========
 The mini jQuery-like library.
-I wanted to see how many features I could fit into less than 1kb of code (after minification).
-Loosely based off of ki.js (https://github.com/dciccale/ki.js), with more functionality added.
+I wanted to see how many features I could fit into around 1kb of code (after minification).
+Loosely based off of ki.js (https://github.com/dciccale/ki.js), with more features added.